Kerry Carpenter Player Props: Tigers vs. Orioles

 Kerry Carpenter At The Plate

-- Carpenter has 13 hits, which is tops among Detroit hitters this season, while batting .197 with eight extra-base hits.
+- Carpenter leads Detroit with 15 hits, batting .217 this season with nine extra-base hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.